intergi/playwire-unity-package/README.md

 PlaywireSDK.ShowRewarded(RewardedAdUnitId);
 ```

-> **Note**: The rewarded ad content will be presented only if it was loaded and was not shown before, otherwise `PlaywireSDKCallback.Rewarded.OnFailedToOpenEvent` will be invoked.
+> **Note**: The rewarded ad is presented only if it is loaded and not shown previously.
+Otherwise `PlaywireSDKCallback.Rewarded.OnFailedToOpenEvent` is invoked.

-The `PlaywireSDKCallback.Rewarded` provides the rewarded-related callbacks to inform you about a rewarded ad lifecycle.
-You can subscribe to be notified about events and handle it.
+`PlaywireSDKCallback.Rewarded` provides rewarded-related callbacks to inform you about a rewarded ad lifecycle.
+You can subscribe to be notified about the events and how to handle them.

 ```csharp
 void OnEnable ()